semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 The `scope` property can have one of two values, **project** or **organization**.

+If the `scope` is set to **organization** the pipelines from the queue will be queued together with pipelines from other projects within the organization that have the queue configuration with same `name` and `scope` values.

+On the other hand, the queues with the same values for `name` property in different projects that have `scope` set to **project** are mutually independent and their pipelines will not be queued together.

 If `scope` property is omitted, its value will be automatically set to **project**.

 The `processing` property configures the way pipelines are processed in the queue